 10. Japan Is Safe, Not Crimeless

 Japan is one of the safest countries in the world, thus a prime location for solo traveling.
 That said, it is sheer stupidity to assume there is no crime in the country.

-For any solo trip to Japan, the foremost “threat” would club scams.
+During any solo trip to Japan, the foremost “threat” would be club scams.
 These involve persistent street promoters inviting you to a certain host or hostess club.
 Once there, you are positively spoilt rotten by the attention rained onto you.
 Before you know it, you’ve chalked up a few hundred thousand yen ordering alcohol and snacks.
 Suddenly, the friendly promoters are no longer so friendly.
 Gosh, now you see how muscular and sinister they actually are.

 Such promoters mostly operate in nightlife areas such as Tokyo’s Kabukicho.
 Unless you know the Japanese nightlife scene inside out, I would suggest you avoid these promoters and their offers.
 Simply wave your hand and walk away when approached.
 Even if they persist, they wouldn’t do so for long.
 The key is to just walk away.